observablehq/framework/docs/javascript/inputs.md

 ## Observable Inputs

-The Observable Inputs library implements commonly used inputs — buttons, sliders, dropdowns, tables, and the like — as functions.
-Each input function returns an HTML element that emits *input* events for compatibility with [view](#viewelement) and [Generators.input](https://cli.observablehq.com/lib/generators#input(element)).
+The [Observable Inputs](../lib/inputs) library implements commonly used inputs — buttons, sliders, dropdowns, tables, and the like — as functions.
+Each input function returns an HTML element that emits *input* events for compatibility with [view](#viewelement) and [Generators.input](../lib/generators#inputelement).

 ### Usage